 To renew your Environmental Health Specialist Registration in California, you must complete 24 contact hours of continuing education every two years.

-Course EHS100, "Bloodborne Pathogens Exposure Control for California Environmental Health Specialists" was created by Body Art Training Group for REHS who wish to learn about infection prevention and control in body art shops.
+Course EHS100, "Bloodborne Pathogens Exposure Control for California Environmental Health Specialists" (Price $25) was created by Body Art Training Group for REHS who wish to learn about infection prevention and control in body art shops.